pratikchhya/Visualizing-Doubles/README.md

 ```
 cd Final
 ```
 Create an index.php file.
 The purpose of this file is to trick Heroku to deploy a static site by including 1 dynamic file which it recognizes.
-In simple terms, you are trying to masquerade the HTML app which you build build as a PHP application.
+In simple terms, you are trying to masquerade the HTML app which you build as a PHP application.
 Add the following code into the index.php.
+PHP is one of the most preferred programming language for website development as PHP can be easily embedded into HTML code.
 ```
 <?php header( 'Location: /index.html' ) ;  ?>
 ```